Why you can't start tasks (and two free tools that fix it)

 Goblin Tools: free, browser-based, built for ADHD

 Goblin Tools requires no account or setup.
 The Magic To-Do feature takes a task and breaks it into smaller, concrete steps, with a spiciness setting that controls how granular the breakdown gets.
 It was designed with ADHD in mind, built with neurodivergent users rather than just for them, and that shows in how well it handles vague or overwhelming tasks.
-If you want to test whether this kind of tool suits how your brain works, twenty minutes here will tell you, and it won't cost you anything or change your existing workflow.
+If you want to test whether this kind of tool suits how your brain works, twenty minutes here will tell you, and it won't cost anything or change your existing workflow.

 Next Step Nudge: one action, written into your Notion task